-Weather conditions can affect the demand for, and availability and price of, oil, natural gas, NGLs, and iso-octane.
+Weather conditions (including those associated with climate change) can affect the demand for, and availability and price of, oil, natural gas, NGLs, and iso-octane.
 As a result, changes in weather patterns can affect throughput, as well as Keyera's NGL marketing activities.
 For example, colder winter temperatures generally increase demand for natural gas and NGLs used for heating, which tends to result in increased throughput volumes at facilities and higher prices in Keyera's Marketing business.
 In its facilities and NGL business, Keyera tries to position itself to be able to handle increased volumes of throughput and storage at its facilities to meet changes in seasonal demand; however, at any given time, facility and storage capacity is finite.
 Weather may also affect the operations and projects of Keyera's customers and suppliers, thereby influencing the services and products Keyera provides and/or receives.

 While Keyera does not speculate on weather in its Marketing business, it tries to time its inventory builds with the seasonality of supply and demand.
-For example, Keyera will typically build inventories of propane in the warmer months (when demand is typically lower) for delivery in the winter months (when demand is typically lower).
+For example, Keyera will typically build inventories of propane in the warmer months (when demand is typically lower) for delivery in the winter months (when demand is typically lower) for delivery in the winter months (when demand is typically lower).
 While Keyera uses financial and physical contracts to mitigate the commodity price risks associated with these inventories, there is no guarantee that Keyera's inventory management activities will be effective in mitigating such risks.